Our obligation that Tzedakah is the highest of all commandments, to give to all people in need, in the Jewish community and to the entire world.

 Cantor Bruce Malin Music Fund: to promote appreciation and understanding of Jewish music, both sacred and secular, within the Cape Cod Synagogue and the wider public and to help fund periodic programs of Jewish music and culture for the congregants and to present an annual concert of Jewish music by bringing to the Cape Cod Synagogue a guest conductor, choral or instrumental ensemble, or lecturer in Jewish music.

-Abraham Gordon Adult Education Fund: to supplement budgeted Adult Education monies to provide additional education programming.
+Family Education Fund: to supplement budgeted family education monies to provide additional education programming.

 David and Dora Haskel Campership Fund: to be used to subsidize costs incurred by children of synagogue members in their attendance at URJ camps.
 Distribution is based upon need.